mahanteshimath/arctic-food-pharmacist/README.md

 **Arctic Food Pharmacist**: "Your AI Food Inspector: Ensuring Safe and Informed Eating"

 Introducing Arctic Food Pharmacist, an intelligent food inspector app designed to safeguard your health by analyzing food packaging contents for hazardous and banned ingredients.
-Simply upload your food labels, and our AI-powered system will inform you about any potential health risks or regulatory issues across different countries.
+Simply upload your food labels, and our AI-poIred system will inform you about any potential health risks or regulatory issues across different countries.

 [Application Link](https://arctic-food-pharmacist.streamlit.app/)
 ![Application Flow](src/arctic-food-pharmacist.jpg)